-A MIPS eligible clinician or group may submit MIPS data through multiple submission methods.
+A MIPS eligible provider or group may submit MIPS data through multiple submission methods.
 Each reporting mechanism must encompass a complete reporting period and include the minimum reporting requirements.
-There are two exceptions specific to quality reporting, CMS Web Interface which can only be used by groups, virtual groups of at least 25 clinicians and ACOs and claims can only be used by those with a small practice designation.
+There are two exceptions specific to quality reporting, CMS Web Interface which can only be used by groups, virtual groups of at least 25 providers and ACOs and claims can only be used by those with a small practice designation.

 Promoting Interoperability: Any conflicting data for a single measure or required attestation submitted through multiple submission types will result in a score of 0 for the Promoting Interoperability performance category.